 - The importance of line movement

-You spent the last two hours handicapping a football game that is now approaching kick-off, you've even double-checked your picks against my free nfl picks against the spread for the week.
+You spent the last two hours handicapping a football game that is now approaching kick-off.
+You've even double-checked your picks against my free NFL picks against the spread for the week.
 Your efforts tell you that the Green Bay Packers should win the contest by at least three points.
-At the time you started picking apart this Monday night game, stat by stat and injury by injury, your sportsbooks were offering a tasty -3 +105, BUT the line moved against you while you were checking your almanac.
+When you started picking apart this Monday night game, stat by stat and injury by injury, your sportsbooks offered a tasty -3 (+105), BUT the line moved against you while you were checking your almanac.
 Your bookmaker is now asking you to give up -3.5 points at -110 for a play on the cheese heads.
 If you don’t have access to a bookie who is still hanging the -3, you are either forced to pass on the event or go for it, risking more than you know you should.
-Many of us are action junkies and would lay the extra half point, although betting in this manner will eventually eat away at our bank roll.
+Many of us are action junkies and would lay the extra half point, although betting this way will eventually eat away at our bankroll.

 Handicapping an event and forming an opinion is only part of the battle.
-Every profitable gambler and bookmaker knows that line shopping, and more specifically, line movement is the key to a player’s success.
+Every profitable gambler and bookmaker knows that line shopping, specifically line movement, is the key to a player’s success.
 Following the path of changing odds offers an enormous advantage over the long haul.
 An NFL bettor may follow football lines all week in order to gauge the right time to strike as betting lines gradually move in and out of his favor.